erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Navigation Bar</summary>
 <br>
-My navigation bar for this website is relative clean, with just the most necessary text/buttons/search bar/menus to give the website a overall clean look.
+My navigation bar for this website is relatively clean, with just the most necessary text/buttons/search bar/menus to give the website an overall clean look.
 <br>

 ![Screenshot of navigation bar](/readme_images/nav-bar.png)